1: That’s the opportunity.

 *Tremendous progress on a new business opportunity called the Oral History Project

-2: Our first step is a simple one: Decide which parts of our life we want to focus on in the coming year.
+2: Our first step is simple: Decide which parts of our life we want to focus on in the coming year.

 “One thing you can do to get ready for your session is to think about the key areas of your life,” writes Trent.
 “There are lots of lists of such areas and I think different lists work well for different people.
 For me, there are ten areas I really care about.”

-If you are new to annual goal-setting, you might consider just two categories: personal and professional.
+If you are new to annual goal-setting, consider just two categories: personal and professional.

-I’m a big fan of philosopher Brian Johnson who suggests we focus on three areas of our lives: love, work, and energy.
+I’m a big fan of philosopher Brian Johnson who suggests we focus on three areas: love, work, and energy.

 Another option is Steven Covey’s four types of intelligence: IQ (mental intelligence), EQ (emotional intelligence), PQ (physical intelligence), and SQ (spiritual intelligence).